Our Bearing Selector

 Sintered bronze powder provides maximum thermal conductivity away from the bearing surface and also serves as a reservoir for the PTFE mixture

-Steel backing provides the high load carrying capacity which provides the wrapped bearings with outstanding heat dissipation
+The steel backing provides a high load-carrying capacity which provides the wrapped bearings with outstanding heat dissipation

 The copper/tin plating provides excellent corrosion resistance